Was it drugs? Toxic mold? Household poisons? Foul play?

 "There have been so many rumors in the past couple years!"
-Murphy said to Cosmopolitan in 2004.
+Murphy, who would have turned 43 today, said to Cosmopolitan in 2004.
 "I'd rather not perpetuate something that isn't true.

 "But no, I've never had an eating disorder.
 And I don't do drugs.
 I have a glass of champagne now and then.
 I'm generally the person dancing at a party who everybody always thinks is the intoxicated one, but I'm really not."